Author: Rebecca Friedlander

 These days you can also buy an affordable Pilates Reformer for home use; look for models that come with Pilates Reformer instruction DVDs led by certified Pilates instructors.

 The Reformer’s many attachments increase the range of modifications that can be made to the exercises, and allow additional exercises beyond what can be done on a mat.
-This capability, combined with the support afforded by the resistance the machine provides, allows people with limited range of movement or injuries to safely do modified exercises.
+Where Pilates on a mat falls short, the use of a Reformer allows people with limited range of movement or injuries to safely do modified exercises.

 Competitive runner and cyclist Val Shockley discovered this when ordered to avoid weight-bearing exercise for 12 weeks after foot surgery.
 Despite her “big, heavy, pink cast,” Shockley was able to begin Reformer work.
 Once healed and back to running, she continued her Pilates practice to keep formerly common complaints such as pulled groin, back, and leg muscles to a minimum.

-Still can’t decide between mat or Reformer work?
+Still can’t decide between Pilates on a mat or on a Reformer?
 Winsor says there’s no need to agonize over the decision — most people can reap similar benefits from either approach.
 “Both forms will teach you how to use your powerhouse, make performing daily activities and sports easier, and tone your body along the way,” she says.

-Winsor and many other experts agree that the deciding factor should be finding appropriate instruction.
+Winsor and many other experts here at Gaiam agree that the deciding factor should be finding appropriate instruction.
 “The best class for a beginner is a beginner class,” says Clark.

-Winsor advises beginners to check for certified instruction.
+Winsor advises beginners to check for certified instruction no matter if you’re doing Pilates on a mat or on a Reformer.
 “Pilates isn’t trademarked, so it’s up to the consumer to check a teacher’s references, certifications, and experience,” she says.
 “Taking a mat or Reformer class from an uncertified instructor is about as helpful as running around the block six times.
 As with many workout methods, to get the most out of it, find a certified instructor.”